 How Gender Roles Are Changing in the U.S.

-Gender roles are changing at work and at home, according to the research done at the Families and Work Institute in 2008 (revised in 2011, the most recent at publication time).
-Young men and women alike are challenging traditional gender roles and expecting to share in paid work, as well as tending the household and children according to the benchmark survey of 3,500 Americans.
+Gender roles are changing at work and home, according to the research done at the Families and Work Institute in 2008 (revised in 2011, the most recent at publication time).
+Young men and women alike are challenging traditional gender expectations.
+Increasing numbers of both, the survey of 3,500 Americans found, expect to share work and household responsibilities.

-For the first time in the survey's history, it showed that women under 29 years of age are just as likely as men to want jobs with more responsibility.
+For the first time in the survey's history, it showed that women under age 29 are just as likely as men to want jobs with more responsibility.

-In 1992, the survey found 80 percent of men under 29 years of age wanted jobs with more responsibility, compared to 72 percent of young women.
-The desire for more responsibility decreased for both genders in the 1997 survey (to 61 percent for men and 54 percent for women), and then went up in 2002 to 66 percent for men and 56 percent for women.
+In 1992, the survey found that 80% of men under 29 years of age wanted jobs with more responsibility, compared to 72% of young women.
+The desire for more responsibility decreased for both genders in the 1997 survey (to 61% for men and 54% for women), and then went up in 2002 to 66% for men and 56% for women.

 In 2008, the young women who did not want more responsibility explained why:

-- 15 percent expressed concern about having enough flexibility to manage work and home.
+- 13% expressed concern about managing work and home responsibilities

 Motherhood Doesn't Dim Ambition